 The Economist’s Society: Review on Robert Cassen’s – ‘Can Education Overcome Social Disadvantage?’ talk

 On Tuesday 22nd October, UCL welcomed Professor Robert Cassen, of The Centre for Analysis of Social Exclusion, to give an insightful and comprehensive talk on whether education can overcome social disadvantage.
-In short, his answer was no, although he believes education has a significant role to play.
+In short, his answer was no, although he believes education has a majorrole to play, and could do much more to reduce the probability that those with a poor start in life would do badly in school.

 Firstly, Professor Cassen described the magnitude of the problem in the UK, where children on Free School Meals (FSM) are half as likely to achieve the benchmark of 5A*-C’s at GCSE; with little improvement in this measure over the past 5 years.
-Indeed, the LSE Growth Commission commented that there represents a ‘waste of human resources on a grand scale’.
+Indeed, the LSE Growth Commission commented that this represents a ‘waste of human resources on a grand scale’.
 If this situation were to improve, the productivity of the UK labour force could well be enhanced.

 One solution proposed by Professor Cassen was assisting children to learn to read at a younger age, perhaps through better teaching support, phonics, helpful ICT or ‘Reading Recovery’.
 However, he commented on his disappointment that funding for the latter had been cut by the coalition; perhaps demonstrating an example of short term savings at the expense of long term gains?
 This could well be the case, given the long term nature of educational policy and the often all too frequent focus on short term election cycles.
-In addition, Cassen expressed his desire for the teaching of children with dyslexia to be improved, helping to break the self-fulfilling prophecy of ‘I’m not stupid, I’m dyslexic ’.
-Personally I feel that this initiative could be significant, given that a culture or expectation of low achievement tends , funnily enough, to lead to low achievement - although Cassen was unclear exactly how teaching could be improved in this area.
+In addition, Cassen expressed his desire for the teaching of children with dyslexia to be improvedPersonally I feel that this initiative could be significant, given that a culture or expectation of low achievement tends , funnily enough, to lead to low achievement - although Cassen was unclear exactly how teaching could be improved in this area.

 School selection was also discussed, with Professor Cassen conveying his view that UK schools suffer from both covert and overt selection.
 The former, in the way that good state schools help to bid up house prices in the surrounding are thereby making some good state schools accessible only to the affluent.
 And overt, in the way that some state schools select pupils on their ability to achieve 5A*-C’s, thus boosting the schools position in the league tables, thereby disadvantaging the already disadvantaged.
 As a result, Cassen proposed that schools needed to have a fairer intake, although he was unclear about how this ought to be achieved, given his lack of enthusiasm for the lottery system of allocating places.
 I think Cassen was a little weak in this area as he offered plenty of criticism without many solutions.
 Personally, I feel that a voucher system for schools could be adopted, potentially leading to increased parental choice and greater competition, although I doubt the political appetite for such a scheme is present.